Asian Australians

-Asian Australians refers to Australians of Asian ancestry, including naturalised Australians who are immigrants from various regions in Asia and descendants of such immigrants.
-At the 2021 census, the proportion of the population identifying as Asian amounted to approximately 17.4 percent with breakdowns of 6.5 percent from Southern and Central Asia, 6.4 percent from North-East Asia, and 4.5 percent from South-East Asia.
+Asian Australians are Australians of Asian ancestry, including naturalised Australians who are immigrants from various regions in Asia and descendants of such immigrants.
+At the 2021 census, the proportion of the population identifying as Asian amounted to 17.4 percent with breakdowns of 6.5 percent from Southern and Central Asia, 6.4 percent from North-East Asia, and 4.5 percent from South-East Asia.

 Terminology

-The term "Asian Australian," was first used in the 1950s by European Australians who wanted to strengthen diplomatic and trade ties with Asia for the benefit of the Australian community.
-The term was not originally used to describe or recognise the experiences of people of Asian descent living in Australia.
-It was only in the late 1980s and 1990s that the term "Asian Australian" was adopted and used by Asian Australians themselves to discuss issues related to racial vilification and discrimination.
-Today, the term "Asian Australian" is widely accepted and used to refer to people of Asian descent who are citizens or residents of Australia, though its usage and meaning may vary within the Asian Australian community.
+The term Asian Australian was first coined in the 1950s by European Australians who sought to strengthen diplomatic and trade ties with Asia.
+However, the term was not originally used to describe or recognise the experiences of people of Asian descent living in Australia.
+It was not until the late 1980s and 1990s that the term was adopted and used by Asian Australians themselves to discuss issues related to racial vilification and discrimination.
+Today, the term is widely accepted and used to refer to people of Asian descent who are citizens or residents of Australia, although its usage and meaning may vary within the Asian Australian community.

+In colloquial speech, the term Asian or Asian Australian often refers to only people of East Asian (including Chinese, Japanese, Korean, and Mongolian) and Southeast Asian (including Filipinos, Cambodians, Vietnamese, Laotians, Indonesians, Thais, and Singaporeans) descent or origin.
+Though people of South Asian (including Indians, Bangladeshis, Sri Lankans, Nepalese, and Pakistanis) origin may also be included.

 Census definition

 Information relating to the racial composition of the population was collected for the first time at the Census of 1911.
 The following were classified as "Asiatic":

 At censuses prior to 1966 the instructions relating to race were insufficient to enable respondents to classify themselves according to the degree of racial mixture.
 As one report for the 1966 Census of Population and Housing details:

-The Australian Bureau of Statistics and Australian Census no longer collects data on race as a standalone category.
-Instead, it collects information on distinct ancestries, of which census respondents can select up to two.
-For the purposes of aggregating data, the Australian Bureau of Statistics in its Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG) has classified certain ancestries into categories, including:
+The Australian Bureau of Statistics and Australian Census no longer collect data on race as a standalone category.
+Instead, they collect information on distinct ancestries, of which census respondents can select up to two.
+The ABS has classified certain ancestries into categories for the purposes of aggregating data, including: